 Everybody say show flow!
 Okay, can you tell we’re excited?
 Because it’s been a while since we brought you a brand new Whiteboard Wednesday.
 And today we’re going to fix that, with a topic that is more than just a little relevant.
-This week, our awesome host Will Curran is ready to take you a journey.
+This week, our awesome host Will Curran is ready to take you on a journey.
 It’s all about how to build a show flow!
 Because let’s be honest, when you’re busy putting together an event or a larger production, things can get a little messy.

 There’s always so much going on during an event, that the need to have some sort of guide becomes paramount.
 And that’s exactly where a show flow comes in.
 This little tool can be extremely helpful in letting you know what’s going to happen and when.
 So if you’ve been wondering what’s the best way to make a show flow happen, you’ve come to the right place.
 We’re going to walk you through all of its elements, and what’s the best strategy to put it in place.
-So, without further ado, let’s talk show flows!
+So, without further ado, let’s talk show flows, AKA cue sheets.

 Show Flow: The Basics